The Science of tDCS

 What can the PlatoWork headset do?

-The PlatoWork tDCS headset allows clinicians access to high precision and quality tDCS technology.
+The PlatoWork tDCS headset allows access to high precision and quality tDCS technology.
 The PlatoWork tDCS headset features three electrodes that enable users to locate the correct scalp position and mount the headset appropriately, resulting in a range of montages.
 In addition, the PlatoWork tDCS headset is equipped with multiple layers of failsafe mechanisms, thereby preventing any malfunction of the headset.

 By allowing each electrode to function as an anode or cathode and offering three different tilt positions on the head, the PlatoWork tDCS headset can facilitate numerous processes that can create dozens of clinically and scientifically significant applications.
 The two most commonly used montages are quite similar though:

 Anode left dorsolateral prefrontal cortex, cathode right dorsolateral cortex: Mostly referred to as the bifrontal montage, this is the electrode placement used most frequently in tDCS research.
 The montage has been found to affect a wide range of cognitive metrics in healthy individuals improving learning speeds and working memory.
-In clinical settings it has been found to be effective in reducing symptoms of depression, addiction cravings, and pains.

 Cathode left dorsolateral prefrontal cortex, anode right dorsolateral cortex: The same montage as above but with the polarities switched.
 This montage has repeatedly shown to be effective in improving intuition and creativity across a wide range of tests.